-While you should never bet based on emotion, SBD understands that fans want to support their favorite teams.
+You should never bet based on emotion, but Sports Betting Dime understands fans want to support their favorite teams.

 We’re here to provide the data and analysis you need to bet with confidence every time.
 Our betting tools and editorial coverage can help you quickly gauge the betting value of your favorite teams.

 Tennessee Sports Betting History

 The legalization of sports wagering in Tennessee is nothing short of historic for two reasons:

 - It is the first state to authorize online-only betting, with no retail component whatsoever